adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - EBS is AZ level , its replication is also AZ level hence its very resilient.
 - If you are using VPC peering to add access between two of your AWS VPCs what can you use to control access between the AWS VPCs ?
   - Network ACLs and Security Groups.
+- Spectrum vs. Athena (both query S3, but Spectrum integrates with Redshift SQL)
+- Lambda layer is sort of classpath for Lambda. ( storing commonly used code/libraries in classpath paths provided by AWS Lambda).
+For different language there are different ways to create layers. (https://docs.aws.amazon.com/lambda/latest/dg/packaging-layers.html)
+- VPC Sharing vs VPC Peering ?
+    - VPC Sharing : allow multiple AWS accounts to share the same VPC and shares subnet.
+      - better for cost optimization, better for centralize networking
+    - VPC Peering : establish direct connection between two VPCs.
+      - cross region communication.
+Third party Integration.

+- AWS Global Accelerator is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP, as well as for HTTP use cases that specifically require static IP addresses or deterministic, fast regional failover.
+Both services integrate with AWS Shield for DDoS protection.
+- You can migrate data to Amazon Redshift databases using AWS Database Migration Service.
+- "DNS caching," "mobile users," "time-sensitive rollout" → Always pick Global Accelerator over Route 53.

 ⭐⭐⭐⭐⭐⭐ Design Cost optimized Architecture ⭐⭐⭐⭐⭐⭐